JosieOnGit/Luniks/Geography/Cities per Nation.md

 Harbour city to the northwest of Thórirsant, allows for intercontinental connection and trade, most importantly with Zhuehai and Álusken.

 #### Kósfrii
 *// The following text is from an older draft.
-Since then, the timescales have changed, meaning the below timestamps are subject to change*
+Since then, the timescales have changed, meaning the below timestamps are subject to change.*
 City most notable by its civil war after a fallen local government, lasting from 2166 to 2172.
 The end of this war is noted in the [[Liétivus Pact,  Mar 30 2168]] document.

 #### Kirwijets